 In Easter 2013 Channel 4 aired the 2 part drama Labyrinth, based on the bestselling novel by Kate Mosse.
 Critics gave the show luke warm reviews but praised Miss Brown Findlay saying, “Jessica proved to be very watchable, moving across the screen with grace and confidence”.

-We expect Jessica Brown-Findlay will hit new highs across the pond in America as she landed the role of Beverly Penn in the film adaptation of Mark Helprin’s 1983 novel Winter’s Tale opposite Will Smith and Russell Crowe.
-Winter’s Tale is set for a late 2013 release and has already been tipped for possible Oscar nods.
+Jessica Brown-Findlay hit new highs across the pond in America when she landed the role of Beverly Penn in the film adaptation of Mark Helprin’s 1983 novel Winter’s Tale opposite Will Smith and Russell Crowe.
+Winter’s Tale was released in February 2013 release.